PCB Ink Characteristics

 2. Fineness

-4. When the ink dries, it must be processed in a device with a good exhaust system.
+- Dry ink in a well-ventilated area with a good exhaust system.

 1. Uneven Ink Application